uhop/stream-chain/README.md

 ## Release History

+- 3.0.1 *First release of 3.0.
+See [wiki](https://github.com/uhop/stream-chain/wiki) for details.*
+- 3.0.0 *New major version.
+Unreleased.*
 - 2.2.5 *Relaxed the definition of a stream (thx [Rich Hodgkins](https://github.com/rhodgkins)).*
 - 2.2.4 *Bugfix: wrong `const`-ness in the async generator branch (thx [Patrick Pang](https://github.com/patrickpang)).*
 - 2.2.3 *Technical release.
 No need to upgrade.*